 Some particularly interesting marine groups evolved in the Ordovician: primitive fish, cephalopods, and coral evolved.
 Squid and octopuses are cephalopods.

 Furthermore the Arthropods invaded the land.
-Insects, centipedes and spiders are examples of arthropods.
+Insects and spiders are examples of arthropods that live on land.

 The Ordovician ended with a massive ice age, which has been described as a snowball earth.
 It is considered the first mass extinction and the second most serious, so it was worse than the one that wiped out the dinosaurs.